-A savanna safari game drive in Murchison Falls, Queen Elizabeth, Kidepo Valley and Lake Mburo will put you in the center of nonchalant herds of cape buffalo, African elephant, a hunting pride of African lions, and for the shy leopard, a relaxed and patient early or late evening savanna drive may lead you to its hunting joints.
+A savanna safari game drive in Murchison Falls, Queen Elizabeth, Kidepo Valley, and Lake Mburo will put you in the center of nonchalant herds of cape buffalo, African elephants hunting pride of African lions.
+For the shy leopard, a relaxed and patient early or late evening savanna drive may lead you to its hunting joints.

-A boat safari on the Nile in Murchison Falls NP or on Kazinga channel is a great way to spot the Africa big 5 in Uganda.
-Especially in the dry seasons’ (December to February and June to July) heat is sure to bring them out to the shores to catch a sip of the fresh waters.
+A boat safari on the Nile in Murchison Falls NP or on the Kazinga channel is a great way to spot the Africa big 5 in Uganda.
+Especially in the dry seasons (December to February and June to July), heat is sure to bring them out to the shores to catch a sip of the fresh waters.